Ecole-des-Nouvelles-Images/2025-Escape-VR-Terminus-6/README.md

 ---

 ## Release
-[Provide details about the platform, availability, and installation instructions.
-Mention if the game is available on PC, console, or mobile, and provide links to download or install.]

 This game supports Android, to be run on Android-based VR headsets.
+Once you have downloaded the app, you can copy it into the contents of your headset.

 ---

 ## Development
 This project is currently in development.
-Future releases will contain additional stations and graphical enhancements.
+Future releases will contain additional stations and enhancements, such as improved lighting.
 Following the discovery of a security vunlerability in Unity ([CVE-2025-59489](https://nvd.nist.gov/vuln/detail/CVE-2025-59489)), the project has been migrated to Unity version 2022.3.62f2.

-If you encounter any bugs or have suggestions, please open an **[issue ticket](https://github.com/Ecole-des-Nouvelles-Images/Unity-Template/issues/new)**.
+If you encounter any bugs or have suggestions, please open an **[issue ticket](https://github.com/Ecole-des-Nouvelles-Images/2025-Escape-VR-Terminus-6/issues/new)**.

 ---

 ## Special Thanks
 We would like to thank:
-- **Fréderic BAST** for teaching us the C# language and Unity Engine
+- **Fréderic BAST** for teaching us the C# language and the basics of the Unity Engine and its XR Toolkit
 - **Christopher BARRERA** for discovering how to create portals on the Meta Quest 3

 ---